sfcta/fast-trips-validation/README.md

 - In the first step (`RUNMODE = 1`), the script computes a few additional variables and outputs the `pathset_links.csv` file.
 This file is used by the dyno-demand conversion script to generate a demand file for Fast-Trips as a trip list (see [here][ft-demand-url] for more details about developing demand files).
 - The trip file in turn is used as an additional input in the second step (`RUNMODE = 2`) to output `pathset_paths.csv` file.

-## CHTS Validation Dashboard
+## Validation Dashboard
 This section describes using Fast-Trips output and survey data (both in [dyno-path][dyno-path-url] format) to create input files for a calibration and validation dashboard in Tableau.
-The calibration and validation process would first involve running the demand/trip list from observed data (CHTS in this case) through Fast-Trips and then comparing the modeled and observed transit paths.
+The calibration and validation process would first involve running the demand/trip list from observed data (CHTS or OBS in this case) through Fast-Trips and then comparing the modeled and observed transit paths.
 The various metrics used for the comparison are prepared using the following script.

 [DynoPath_to_Tableau.py](scripts/CHTS_Validation/DynoPath_to_Tableau.py): this needs the locations of observed CHTS transit paths in dyno-path format (prepartion described in [CHTS to DynoPath Conversion](#chts-to-dynopath-conversion) section above) and the model output paths among other network inputs.
 The script generates two output files, `pathset_compare.csv` and `pathset_compare_melt.csv`, which are in turn used by Tableau validation dashboard.

 Once output files are generated using the script above, the Validation Dashboard template workbook `Validation_DashBoard.twb` needs to be downloaded (from [here](tableau/)) and the two data sources need to be replaced ([Tableau Data Source Replacement][tableau-replace-url]) to update the metrics in the dashboard.

+## OBS to DynoDemand Conversion

+1. [add_SFtaz_to_OBS.py](scripts/OBS_to_DynoDemand/MTCmaz_to_SFtaz/add_SFtaz_to_OBS.py): Converts MTC origin/destination MAZs in original OBS file (OBSdata_wBART.csv) to SF TAZs and adds them as two new columns to OBS file, producing OBSdata_wBART_wSFtaz.csv.

+2. [OBS_to_DynoDemand.py](scripts/OBS_to_DynoDemand/OBS_to_DynoDemand.py): converts OBSdata_wBART_wSFtaz.csv to [Dyno-Demand] [demand-standard-url] files (trip_list.txt, household.txt, person.txt).

+### Assumptions:

+1. Value of time was calculated using the following rules: (based on [SFCTA RPM-9 Report](https://drive.google.com/file/d/0B0tvdqs1FsGZcTBhRms3aXJqZGs/view?pli=1), p39):

+ * Non-work VoT = 2/3 work VoT,
+ * Impose a minimum of $1/hour and a maximum of $50/hour,
+ * Impose a maximum of $5/hour for workers younger than 18 years old.

+2. OBS only contains departure hour (and not minutes).
+In order to translate these hours into hour-minutes, departure hour distributions (`DepartureTimeCDFs.dat`) have been generated based on time period distributions in `PreferredDepartureTime.dat`.

+## OBS to DynoPath Conversion

+1. [add_StopID_OBS.py](scripts/OBS_to_DynoPath/Add_StopID_OBS/add_StopID_OBS.py): Finds corresponding stop_id's for all boarding/alighting locations in OBS by matching stops' lat/long, service_id and route_id with those in GTFS PLus network data, producing OBSdata_wBART_wSFtaz_wStops.csv.

+2. [OBS_to_DynoPath.py](scripts/OBS_to_DynoPath/OBS_to_DynoPath.py): converts OBSdata_wBART_wSFtaz_wStops.csv to [Dyno-Path] [dyno-path-url].

+Notes:
+* This conversion is being done for the purpose of validation, and the output file does not necessarily contain all the required attributes designed for dyno-path format.
+* [add_StopID_OBS.py](scripts/OBS_to_DynoPath/Add_StopID_OBS/add_StopID_OBS.py) uses Fast-Trips library, so in order to run it, Fast-Trips should be installed (See instructions [here][ft-setup-url]).

 [demand-standard-url]: <https://github.com/osplanning-data-standards/dyno-demand>
 [dyno-path-url]: <https://github.com/osplanning-data-standards/dyno-path>